mrwolfyu/Cisco_CUBE_SIP_to_Telco/README.md

 ## Note to CISCO

-It would be great if we could match incoming SIP dial-peer based on source address, address of peer SIP server.
+[x] It would be great if we could match incoming SIP dial-peer based on source address, address of peer SIP server.
 Like it is done in CUCM.
+THIS IS NOW POSSIBLE.

 ### That is it folks.